Nacim-Guellati/Catching-fish-presence-FishNet/doc/train_and_test.md

 - line 119: make sure the image format at the end of the line is the same as the images you have in your test set (.jpeg/ .jpg/ etc..) which are located in `Catching-fish-presence-FishNet/images/test_set`.
 <br>

-2. Open `Catching-fish-presence-FishNet/object_detection/FishNet/data/object_detection.pbtxt` with a text editor and make sure that for each class in your dataset you have:
+2. Open `Catching-fish-presence-FishNet/object_detection/FishNet/data/object_detection.pbtxt` with a text editor and make sure that for each class in your dataset you have: (if you are using the training image set provided in this git, there is only one class: "fish")
 ````bash
 item {
   id: 1